-This error message will most often occur when a copy protected DVD is used as a Source to copy from.
-Our programs cannot duplicate or reconvert copy protected DVDs.
+The error message "DVD disc with CSS protected" will most often occur when a copy protected DVD is used as a Source to copy from.
+Corel programs cannot duplicate or reconvert copy protected DVDs.
 Please see the following article for more information: